 So you’re considering converting your garage into a relaxing space as an addition to your house?
 Many people are doing so as it’s not only a fun and exciting project, but can add a new splash of character to your home.
-Of course a project like this requires a good deal of preparation.
-Though we can’t turn you into the ultimate handyman, we can help you get set to take on the task by making sure you can weigh all of your garage air conditioner options.
+Of course a project like this requires thorough preparation.
+Though we can’t turn you into the ultimate handyman, we can help you get set to tackle the project by making sure you can weigh all of your garage air conditioner options.

-Besides the entertainment for the game room or man cave you might be building, you need to think about an air conditioner as one of your top priorities.
+Besides the fun stuff for the game room or man cave you might be building, you need to consider an air conditioner as one of your top priorities.
 Without it, your new room will be a lot less enjoyable to utilize during warmer months.
-There are a few options to think about when thinking about what kind of air conditioner is ideal for your converted garage.
+There are three options to think about when thinking about what kind of air conditioner is ideal for your converted garage.

 - Purchase a window air conditioner.
-If connecting an existing duct is not a possibility and there isn’t that much space to cool, this could be a a fine choice.
+If connecting an existing duct is not a possibility and the space isn’t very large, this could be a a fine choice.
 However, there are some downsides to a window AC.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
 If there is not already a window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.

-If you’re ready to press on with your garage conversion project, make sure your air conditioner needs are properly met.
+If you’re ready to move forward on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, a new part of your house should feel just as comfortable as every other room.
 Give the experts at Aramendia Plumbing, Heating and Air a call at 210-404-4233 or schedule an appointment online today.